okarras/EmpiRE-Analysis/README.md

 2. (Re-)use of KG-EmpiRE with its most recent data.

-3. Reproduction of our research approach for sustainable literature reviews on other topics.
+3. Repetition of our research approach for sustainable literature reviews on other topics.

 <p align="right">(<a href="#top">back to top</a>)</p>